 Evaluate the Job Market

-With the US in its sixth year of employment growth, now might be the right time to look at the opportunities available to you.
-A strong job market means that employers are more willing to hire and more people are willing to change careers to try to find a better fit.
+With the fielding growing quickly, now might be the right time to look at the opportunities available to you.
+A strong job market means that employers are more willing to hire, and more people are willing to change careers to try to find a better fit.
 In this economy, new kinds of employment and types of careers are popping up all the time, particularly in the healthcare, technology, and energy sectors.
 Take a look at some of the jobs available in your area and see what looks interesting to you.

 I Found Something I Like, Now What?